 Use risk-free lead generation platforms: Obviously, we’re going to list the Phyxter Pro app; it’s risk-free because you can quote and connect with new customers and only pay us whenever you get paid.
 Some other companies that have similar models are Clipcall, JiffyPro, Task Rabbit, CraftJack, and Contractor.com.
 There are a ton of companies that offer lead generation services specifically for contractors, so do your research and take advantage of the ones that you don’t have to pay for unless you get paid!

-Use SEO – search engine optimization…dreaded SEO: This is something that people get way too worried about, but just start.
+Use SEO – search engine optimization: If you’re starting from scratch, SEO can seem daunting.
 Spend time learning, researching, and working on your SEO.
 A simple trick to getting started is building pages on your site that target a geographic area and a particular service.
 Then, build that page over and over again for every geographic area around you.

 Seek Partnerships: This is something I LOVE.
 If you’re an independent or small HVAC contractor and are looking for innovative and inexpensive ways to generate leads, look for companies that are a similar size to yours, in other trades, and partner with them on advertising.
 My favorite example is to partner on a flyer with, say, four other contractors.
 All five of you invest in sending out a flyer that lists “The top five local contractors in (your area)”.
 Your business will be seen by five times as many potential customers for the same price.
 This strategy takes is a little elbow grease and for you to call a handful of non-competitive contractors to see if they’re open to growing their business.